Salary Survey Icon

 Being a dental professional is about so much more than just ensuring day-to-day oral health.
 The mouth is a window to the rest of the body and tells a lot about a person’s overall health.
 The amount of time we spend with our patients allows us to check for devastating diseases like oral cancer.
 Prevention and early detection are the best ways to avert patients’ suffering.

-Oral cavity and oropharyngeal cancers are on the rise and occur in anatomy dental hygienists examine every day, for example, the tongue, tonsils, gums, floor of the mouth, lips, minor salivary glands (which often occur in the roof of the mouth), and other sites.
+Oral cavity and oropharyngeal cancers are on the rise and occur in anatomy dental hygienists and dentists alike examine every day.
+It includes the tongue, tonsils, gums, floor of the mouth, lips, minor salivary glands (which often occur in the roof of the mouth), and other sites.
 Detecting possible oral cancers in the hygienist’s chair—and elevating concern to the dentist for a referral to an ENT or oral surgeon for biopsy—means that your patients can be diagnosed and treated early.

 The time we spend with our patients allows us to spare them the trauma of devastating diseases like oral cancer.
 Oral Cancer Cause reports that early oral cancer detection increases survival rates by 80 – 90%.
 Since almost all cases of oral cancer are discovered in the hygienist’s or dentist’s chair, the simple act of oral screening should be an important, and sometimes lifesaving, part of every appointment.